 How Christ rejoiced!
 How willingly he fought and conquered in such servants, protecting their faith and giving to the believers all that they needed!
 He was present at his own battle, he lifted up his champions, the proclaimers of his name, he gave them strength and new spirit.
 And he who once conquered death for us still and always conquers it within us.

-Now let each of us strive for the highest of one of these honours.
+Now let each of us strive for the highest of one of these honors.
 Let each of us be crowned either with the white crown of labours or the purple crown of suffering.